manabie-com/manabie-com.github.io/content/posts/j4-stress-test-framework/index.md

 There are several issues with this approach is that:
 - The framework must spam requests really fast, thus it need a pool of precreated user accounts.
 Else, by stress testing chat module, we accidentally stress test other modules (user module, firebase, ....).
 - The stream can be disconnected during the stress test, the scenario must be written to cover this case, that it will reconnect to the server if the stream is disconnected.
-The logic is not simple, and it is hard for a generic framework do support us this requirement from end to end.
+=> The logic is not simple, and it is hard for a generic framework do support us this requirement from end to end.

 #### Worker

-A for loop inside Golang that simultatneously execute a user defined function, something like:
+This is an execution unit of J4 framework, it is just a for loop inside Golang that simultaneously executes a user defined function, something like:
 ```go
 for {
     select {